 As it was for the Japanese in December 1941, the question may become: If not now, when?
 And if not this way, how?
 The short shelf life of cyber capabilities may force use-or-lose choices once an adversary expects a conflict.
 If you have secret torpedoes that can be used in shallow harbors like Pearl Harbor, and conflict seems inevitable, why not use these weapons in a surprise attack before the adversary can counter your exquisite advantage?

-Answering The Stability Question: Does Cyberspace Encourage Positive and Negative Feedback?
+Answering the Stability Question: Does Cyberspace Encourage Positive and Negative Feedback?

 These concerns of situational cyber stability depend on whether cyberspace and cyber conflict are marked primarily by positive or negative feedback.
 The accuracy of any analysis of cyber stability relies on the answer to this question, yet it is rarely asked.
-Strategies and theories are often built on an implicit assumption of relative stability — that since it has been stable in the past it will continue to be so in future.
+Strategies and theories are often built on an implicit assumption of relative stability — that since it has been stable in the past it will continue to be so in the future.

 If the overall system is marked by negative feedback, then it is like a nice, solid car, engineered for balance and tolerant of mistakes by young and inexperienced drivers.
 If this holds for cyber conflict, the fluctuations caused by aggressive cyberspace moves by states, even during acute crises, will calm over time.
-The concerns of Spark, Bring Out the Big Guns, and the Escalation Inversion mechanisms will remain largely theoretical in the face of continued Pressure Release.
+The concerns of Spark, Pull Out the Big Guns, and the Escalation Inversion mechanisms will remain largely theoretical in the face of continued Pressure Release.

 If the system is marked by positive feedback, though, then it is more like a clunky jalopy driven on icy roads.
 Relatively tiny inputs are all it can take to induce wild swings, which amplify unless they are actively and expertly countered by an alert driver.
 At some point, the driver is no longer in control, as the dynamics take on a life of their own with little room for steering input (or strategic choices).
-Cyber attacks, in this model, beget worse cyber attacks, and eventually throw the system out of whack, especially through Spark, but also Bring Out the Big Guns or an Escalation Inversion.
+Cyber attacks, in this model, beget worse cyber attacks, and eventually throw the system out of whack, especially through Spark, but also Pull Out the Big Guns or an Escalation Inversion.

 Our own preliminary conclusion is that cyber conflict seems to favor positive feedback.
 In 1978, one of us wrote that security dilemmas of spiraling escalation between rivals would be “doubly dangerous” if it is hard to distinguish offense from defense and if the offense has the overall advantage.
 Each side would see even defensive moves as escalatory.
-Because the defense was feckless, the “incentives to strike first could turn crises into wars.”79
+Because the defense was feckless, the “incentives to strike first will turn crises into wars.”79